Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Predefined types

-Mercury uses standard types so that the size of the type is fixed when serializing and deserializing it.
-For convenience mercury types can also be used to serialize bulk handles for example, but also strings, etc.
+Mercury uses standard types so that the size of the type is fixed between platforms when serializing and deserializing it.
+For convenience, Mercury types can also be used to serialize bulk handles for example, but also strings, etc.

 Standard type | Mercury type